vjousse/play2-blog-jousse/posts/tech/archlinux-compile-lapack-atlas-kaldi.md

-title: "Installing ATLAS for Kaldi by disabling CPU Throttling"
+title: "Installing ATLAS for Kaldi by disabling CPU Throttling on Archlinux"
 date: "2015-04-26"
 ---